CATHERINE FENNER (she/her) IBCLC

-International Board Certified Lactation Consultant (IBCLC), breastfeeding educator.
+International Board Certified Lactation Consultant (IBCLC), nursing educator.

 I have spent the last 10 years helping parents navigate the wonders and challenges of feeding their babies.
 As a lactation consultant that provides in-home and office consultations, I am known in the Puget Sound region for being dedicated to helping parents find solutions that fit their values.

-Early breastfeeding support is an important part of successful nursing, but so is education prior to the birth of a child.
-I have found that knowing the signs that breastfeeding is working gives parents confidence in the process.
+Early feeding support is an important part of successful nursing, but so is education prior to the birth of a child.
+I have found that knowing the signs that body-feeding is working gives parents confidence in the process.
 And knowing the signs they need help empowers them to advocate for their baby sooner.

 I started leading informative breastfeeding classes over 8 years ago leading breastfeeding classes as part of Penny Simpkin’s home birth series.
 I have worked with hundreds of families and one thing I have found is that a balance is needed in class.
 Too much information can make new parents feel overwhelmed and does not really help in the days after a baby is born.
 I continue to perfect a combination of information, useful activities, time and space for families to decide what is right for them, and providing resources in case there are questions after class- and there normally are!